Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 Where: Online

-Read more: Despite the fact that Alfred Nobel did not allow to give the award for achievements in the economy, since 1969, this award exists.
-After all, we live in the economic world.
-And most of us think we know about Economics, everything.
-Because we have our own economic experience, we, our relatives and our friends study, work, receive a salary or other income, we buy something, we see the exchange rates, we hear on the state budget and so on.
+More info: Although Alfred Nobel and ordered not to give the award for achievements in the economy, but since 1969 this award exists.
+Today all live by the laws of Economics.
+And most of us think we know everything about her.
+Of course, we have our own economic experience, we, our relatives and friends studying, working, getting a salary (or other income; we buy something, watch the exchange rate, we analyze the state budget and so on.

-This course will introduce you to the economy again, as an interesting, ambiguous and sometimes paradoxical science.
+So, this course will introduce you to the economy again as an interesting, ambiguous and sometimes paradoxical science.
 This knowledge is necessary for everyone — from government officials to entrepreneurs, from students to retirees.

 To register for the course through the link.